 There is just something about a hot dog with coney sauce spread on top of it that screams summertime.

-Every year when we had to the ballpark to watch a baseball game, the first thing that I crave is a hot dog wrapped in foil.
-It feels like an All-American treat and tradition when watching the game.
+Every year, when we head to the ballpark to watch a baseball game, the first thing that I crave is a hot dog wrapped in foil.
+It is an All-American treat and tradition that most people are familiar with.

 So I decided to adapt my standard chili recipe and sloppy joe recipe to come up with the perfect homemade coney sauce mixture!

 You can make this recipe the traditional way, in a pot on the stove.
 Or you could use an electric pressure cooker to make this coney sauce in half of the time.

 The instructions for both methods are included in the printable recipe card below.
 Although I would have to say, I enjoy making this in my 6 quart Instant Pot Duo because I can even steam my hot dogs in the same pot!